OFS/ofs.github.io/docs/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 - Intel VT-x (Intel Virtualization Technology for Directed I/O)
 - Intel IOMMU

-<a name="heading-3.2"></a>

 ### **3.2 Cooling Requirements for the Intel FPGA PAC D5005**

 Please refer to sections 8.1 and 8.2 of the [Intel FPGA Programmable Acceleration Card D5005 Data Sheet](https://www.intel.com/content/www/us/en/docs/programmable/683568/current/thermal-and-airflow-requirements.html) for guidance on cooling specifications that must be met when using the D5005 card.
 Failure to adhere to these guidelines may result in thermal runaway and/or performance degradation.

-<a name="heading-4.0"></a>

 ## **4.0 OFS DFL Kernel Drivers**

-<a name="heading-4.1"></a>

 ### **4.1 OFS DFL Kernel Driver Environment Setup**

-All OFS DFL kernel driver code resides in the [Linux DFL] GitHub repository.
+All OFS DFL kernel driver code resides in the [Linux DFL](https://github.com/OFS/linux-dfl) GitHub repository.
 This repository is open source and does not require any permissions to access.
 It includes a snapshot of the latest best-known configuration (BKC) Linux kernel with the OFS driver included in the drivers/fpga/* directory.
 Downloading, configuration, and compilation will be discussed in this section.
 Please refer to [Table 1-3](#table-1-3) for the latest supported OS.

-It is recommended you boot into your operating system's native 4.18.x kernel  before attempting to upgrade to the dfl enabled 5.15-lts You may experience issues when moving between two dfl enabled 5.15-lts  kernels.
+It is recommended you boot into your operating system's native 4.18.x kernel  before attempting to upgrade to the dfl enabled 6.1.22 You may experience issues when moving between two dfl enabled 6.1.22  kernels.

 This installation process assumes the user has access to an internet connection in order to pull specific GitHub repositories, and to satisfy package dependencies.